ImRaptor/SplunkToGray/README.md

 2) Python Requests

+3) Python YAML

-Both can be installed with pip
+They can be installed with pip

 * pip install splunk-sdk
 * pip install requests
+* pip install PyYAML